ibm-cloud-docs/assistant/deploy-zendesk.md

       - First, make sure the Zendesk Agent Workspace is not enabled for your account: From the Zendesk navigation pane, go to *Settings*, and then click *Agents*.
 Deselect the *Enable the Zendesk Agent Workspace* checkbox.
       - Then download the app.
 From the Chat dashboard navigation pane, expand *Settings*, and then click *Account*.
       - Open the *App* tab.
       - Click *Upload private app*, and then browse for the application file that you downloaded earlier.
-      - When credentials are requested, paste the Watson Assistant Zendesk app credentials that you copied earlier.

       ![Screen capture of the Zendesk Account page where you can upload a private app.](images/zd-upload-app.png)